-- Exchange Internship for Fall 2017.
+- Exchange Internship for Spring and Summer 2018.
 The Exchange (food hub) connects local farmers and food producers with commercial buyers (grocers, restaurants, schools, hospitals, individuals buying in bulk, etc.), and offers growers and food producers with a variety of business-related workshops.
 For more information on this opportunity, click here.

-- Hunter Park GardenHouse Internship for Fall 2017.
+- Hunter Park GardenHouse Internship for Spring and Summer 2018.
 The GardenHouse serves as a demonstration site and hub for year-round garden education.
 Neighbors volunteer to grow food, flowers, and community; and youth develop job and life skills in service to the neighborhood.
 For more information, click here.

 Internship Applicants: Apply online here.
 Or, please download, print and complete the following, or stop by ANC to complete: Internship Application and Background Check Consent Form (PDF)

 All internship applicants should also provide a cover letter and resume with the Internship Application.